reaganlo/intel-ai-assistant-builder/mcp/OPEN_SOURCE_MCP_SERVERS.md

 # Open Source MCP Servers

-Intel AI Assistant Builder supports community-maintained MCP servers from the official Model Context Protocol repository at [github.com/modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers), as well as various MCP marketplaces.
+Intel AI Super Builder supports community-maintained MCP servers from the official Model Context Protocol repository at [github.com/modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers), as well as various MCP marketplaces.
 These servers provide access to popular tools and services.

-We recommend using Docker command line when the open source MCP server supports it, for better security and isolation.
-Starting from Intel AI Assistant Builder v2.2.0, we have integrated the Modelscope MCP marketplace, allowing users to easily explore and try different MCP servers.
+For better security and isolation, we recommend using Docker command line when the open source MCP server supports it.

+Starting from Intel AI Super Builder v2.2.0, we have integrated the Modelscope MCP marketplace, allowing users to easily explore and try different MCP servers.

 Below are four different methods to install and set up open source MCP servers: